North East Derbyshire (UK Parliament constituency)

-North East Derbyshire is a constituency created in 1885 represented in the House of Commons of the UK Parliament since 2017 by Lee Rowley of the Conservative Party.
-This was the first time a Conservative candidate had been elected since 1935.
+North East Derbyshire is a constituency created in 1885 represented in the House of Commons of the UK Parliament since 2024 by Louise Sandher-Jones of the Labour Party.

-The seat had been, relative to others, a marginal seat from 2005 to 2019 as its winner's majority had not exceeded 5.7% of the vote since the 23.2% majority won in that year.
-The seat has changed hands once since that year and is no longer marginal after the 26% majority won in 2019.
+The seat had been, relative to others, a marginal seat from 2005 to 2017 as its winner's majority had not exceeded 5.7% of the vote since the 23.2% majority won in that year.
+The seat changed hands in 2017 as the first Conservative victory since 1935 but reverted to Labour in 2024.